 - Travis Allen

 - Jan Saito

 Music Program Student Learning Outcomes

-The Music Department at Central Oregon Community College understands that it is neigh unto impossible to create a set of outcomes that effectively represents similar learning done by each student in such diverse course offerings as music theory, college choir, history of jazz and class piano.
-However, the following list represents the outcomes that we would expect for a student who takes multiple classes in music
+The Music Department at Central Oregon Community College understands that it is nigh unto impossible to create a set of outcomes that effectively represents similar learning done by each student in such diverse course offerings as music theory, college choir, history of jazz and class piano.
+However, the following list represents the outcomes that we would expect for a student who takes multiple classes in music.

 - Students will demonstrate the ability to hear, identify, and work conceptually with